ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 9. If it is important, what is *your own evaluation* of it?
 If the software is important to you, and especially if it is OSS, you can download and examine it yourself.
 Some people are scared of doing this, but there is no reason to be afraid.
 Even a brief review of software source code, and its changes over time, can give you some insight into the software you are thinking about using.
 This can be time-consuming, so many will not do this.
 But if the software you are developing is very important, this is a step worth seriously considering.
 Doing a thorough evaluation of such software is outside the scope of this course.
 There are many organizations with expertise in doing code-level security audits for a fee; you may want to engage their services if you want an in-depth review.
 However, if you decide that you want to do just a brief review, here are things to consider:

-    1. When you review the more detailed artifacts (e.g., the source code), is there evidence that the developers were trying to develop secure software (such as rigorous input validation of untrusted input and the use of prepared statements)?
+    1. When you review the more detailed artifacts (e.g., the source code), is there evidence that the developers were trying to develop secure software (such as rigorous input validation of untrusted input and creating database queries using parameterized statements)?

     2. Is there evidence of insecure or woefully incomplete software (such as a forest of TODO statements)?